graphcommerce-org/graphcommerce/docs/framework/translations.md

 ```

-5. Add your translations ins the newly created .po file.
+5. Add your translations in the newly created .po file.
 Run the app and use the
    store switcher to navigate to your new storeview.

 > Tip: [Github copilot ↗](https://copilot.github.com/) provides very accurate